youngelit0812/WMS_1.3.0_s57_63/Install.md

   - make -j4
 * Execute the "build/WMSServer".
   Wait until the message "Press Enter to stop the server or '!' to restart the server..." is displayed.

+### NOTE:
+	Opencpn uses a lot of packages(GUI components too) and those packages were integrated complicatedly into source.

 ## Pre-Build Steps
 * The directory that contains ENC files must be typed at "ENCDirPath" in "project_path/env/config.json" file.